stefanotorresi/suse-sap-monitoring-quickstart/README.md

 ## 1. Prerequisites

-Throughout the rest of this document, it is assumed the following:
+This document assumes the following conditions:

 - You have some SAP system in place already.
-Installing and configuring SAP HANA, SAP NetWeaver or SAP S4/HANA will not be covered by this guide;
+Installing and configuring SAP HANA, SAP NetWeaver or SAP S4/HANA will not be covered by this guide; for this exact purpose, you can refer to our [SAP Automation](https://documentation.suse.com/sles-sap/15-SP2/single-html/SLES-SAP-sol-automation/).
-- You can create a new node in the network topology of the existing cluster.
+- You can create a new node in the network topology of the existing cluster;
-- All the nodes are running _SUSE Linux Enterprise for SAP Applications_, version 12SP3 or later.
+- All the nodes are running _SUSE Linux Enterprise for SAP Applications_, version 12SP3 or later;
 - You have full root access to all the nodes;
 - You have access to the network configuration of the cluster.

-**Disclaimer**: Please, do not attempt to execute this guide on a live production system.
+**Disclaimer**: Do not attempt to execute this guide directly on a live production system!

-## 2. Architecture
+## 2. Architecture and Terminology

 Introducing monitoring in an existing system requires provisioning an additional node to host the monitoring services; we'll refer to this node as the _monitoring server_ from now on.

 The existing nodes you wish to monitor will be referred as _target nodes_ instead.

-The _monitoring server_ will both listen for connections and perform connections towards the _target nodes_, so inbound and outbound network traffic will be needed between the _monitoring server_ and all the _target nodes_.
+The _monitoring server_ both listens for and performs connections towards the _target nodes_.
+Inbound and outbound network traffic is needed between the _monitoring server_ and all the _target nodes_.

-## 3. Provisioning the _monitoring server_
+## 3. Provisioning the _Monitoring Server_

-Once you have a new _SUSE Linux Enterprise for SAP Applications_ node in place, note down it's publicly accessible IP address; we'll refer to this as `$MONITORING_SERVER_IP` throughout the rest of the document.
+Once you have a new _SUSE Linux Enterprise for SAP Applications_ node in place, write down its publicly accessible IP address.
+We'll refer to this IP as `$MONITORING_SERVER_IP` throughout the rest of this document.

 ### 3.1.
 Adding the upstream repository

 Some of the packages required to configure the solution are not yet delivered in official SLES channels, so - for demonstration purposes - we will use the latest development codestream.

-Please browse the [`network:ha-clustering:sap-deployments:devel`](https://download.opensuse.org/repositories/network:/ha-clustering:/sap-deployments:/devel/) and select the distribution version that is most relevant to you.
+Browse the [`network:ha-clustering:sap-deployments:devel`](https://download.opensuse.org/repositories/network:/ha-clustering:/sap-deployments:/devel/) and select the distribution version that is most relevant to you.
 Copy the link to the `.repo` file, and use it as shown below (the example uses `SLE_15_SP2`):

 ```